Daimler/DataSpaceConnector-1/docs/ids/README.md

 will never fulfil.
 The self-description is only returned on the corresponding REST or Multipart requests.

 #### 2. Only one Information Model version supported at a time

+The EDC connector will not be able to support more than one IDS Information model per running instance.